 Language learning got boring

 As my language goals got more ambitious, my learning style changed for the worse.
 I tried to capitalise on my new found motivation to learn a language “the proper way”, by using textbooks, learning grammar rules and memorising words.

-And let me tell you, it was dull as hell.
+And let me tell you, it was dull.

 Learning this way choked the life out of the languages I was learning.
 I love languages, but I don’t give a shiz about grammar and vocabulary unless I can see it being used in real life.
 The living language that comes up in authentic materials, not those cringey conversations in textbooks.

 Don’t get me wrong, textbooks are useful in the beginning to get a basic idea of how the language works.
 And later, they come in handy as a reference.
 But there’s nothing more boring than learning grammar and vocabulary out of context.

 I like learning that stuff little by little as it “pops up” in books, films, TV series, music and conversations with native speakers.
 When I can link grammar and vocabulary to a real conversation, a character in a book, or a scene in a film, it comes alive.
 I learn better this way because I’m genuinely interested in finding out what people are saying and I want to learn how to talk like them.